howellsy/fund-me/README.md

 # Fund Me

-A decentralized app written in Solidity, based on the fundraising platform of GoFundMe.
+A decentralized app written in Solidity, based on the fundraising platform of GoFundMe, leveraging Chainlink price feeds.

 ## ⚒️ Built with Foundry